Many of us at one time or another dream of quitting our jobs and opening our own businesses. After all, who wouldn’t love to be their own boss, right?

 Make no mistake; for small business owners returning to the workplace, many difficult challenges await.
 It can be difficult to properly frame business ownership within a resume, and some employers are skeptical about hiring entrepreneurs for non-executive positions.
 These and other challenges can complicate the job search process.

 That’s why the business owner resume is so critical to any job search.
-If your resume is not properly crafted, your odds of getting an interview are dramatically reduced.
-That’s true regardless of whether you’re creating a construction business owner resume or any other entrepreneurial resume.
-For while being self-employed has its advantages, it can be problematic for your resume.
+If your cover letter and resume are not properly crafted, your odds of getting a job interview are dramatically reduced.
+That’s true regardless of whether you’re creating a construction business owner resume or any other entrepreneurial small business owner resume.
+For while being self-employed has its advantages, it can be problematic for your professional resume.
 Just consider:

 Obviously, you have a lot of work to do to answer these questions and provide the assurances needed to motivate any employer to give you a chance.

-The following tips can help small business owners returning to the workplace craft an outstanding resume.
+The following tips can help small business owners returning to the workplace craft a great resume.

-Be sure to choose a format that is appropriate for the job requirements, and capable of highlighting your skills and achievements.
-If it’s been awhile since you’ve worked for someone else, a functional resume may be an ideal way to accomplish those goals.
+Be sure to choose a format that is appropriate for the job requirements and responsibilities, and capable of highlighting your skills and achievements.
+If it’s been a few years since you’ve worked for someone else, a functional business owner resume may be an ideal way to accomplish those goals.
 That can help to focus attention on your competencies and value, while minimizing your employment history.

-Instead of referring to yourself as a business owner, you could emphasize the role you had within the company.
+Instead of referring to yourself as a small business owner, you could emphasize the role (or one specific role) you had within the company.

 Don’t forget to use a summary statement on your resume that details the value you can offer.
 Small business owners returning to the workplace often neglect the summary, since they’re not accustomed to focusing on other companies’ needs.
 A compelling summary statement can capture an employer’s attention and get them asking that all-important question: “Can I afford not to hire this superstar?”